 Reducing the number of decisions themselves is a good starting point.
 Before spending time and mental effort on a decision, ask, What is the penalty for a wrong decision?
 How easily can it be undone?

-A lens from How to decide by Annie Duke: Apply the happiness test, Will this decision have a significant impact on my happiness in one week / one month / one year?
+A lens from How to decide by Annie Duke: Apply the happiness test.
+Will this decision significantly impact my happiness in one week / one month / one year?
 This is easy to miss.
 Picking a slightly cheaper rental apartment a torrid commute from the office will have much more impact on your happiness than deciding between two car models.

 Reduce the absolute number of decisions you make so you can reserve your mental energy for the ones that matter.

 Choosing not to decide or doing it quickly is not just for trivial decisions.
 Any time there is more than one great option, there is little downside to picking quickly.